Tips for RMV Success

 • Decide which license credential you want before you visit a Service Center.

-• No one needs REAL ID until May of 2025 when it could be used to fly domestically or enter Federal Buildings.
+• No one needs REAL ID until May of 2025 when it could be used to fly domestically or enter certain Federal Buildings.
 However, if you are willing to carry a passport, you will never need a REAL ID.
 Visit Mass.Gov/ID for more information on REAL ID requirements.

 RMV Service Centers and AAA Branches